-In the previous article we’ve started the topic of Blockchain – what is blockchain technology, how it works, and what are the main benefits of it.
+In the previous article, we’ve started the topic of Blockchain – what is blockchain technology, how it works, and what are the main benefits.
 We hear a lot about the blockchain application in the financial industry – everyone knows the digital currency, Bitcoin.
 Now let’s see how the same technology can be applied to shipping.

 What is TradeLens?

 Blockchain became the buzzword in the logistics industry in 2018, when Maersk Line and IBM announced the partnership project called TradeLens which was established to build and apply the blockchain to the world’s global supply chain.
 Over time, the project became actively supported by other organizations, and at the moment there are about 100 players who agreed to participate in building the common industry standards.

 - Shipping Lines: Maersk Line, Hamburg Süd, MSC, CMA-CGM, Hapag-Lloyd, ONE and PIL

 - Freight forwarders: Agility, CEVA Logistics, DAMCO, etc

 - Ports and terminal operators: Singapore, Hong Kong, Rotterdam, Halifax, Bilbao, naturally the global APM Terminals, etc

 - Customs authorities in the Netherlands, Saudi Arabia, Singapore, Australia, and Peru

 This accounts for approximately 250 marine gateways worldwide.
 This sounds like a lot, but in reality, is just a small share of the global logistics map.

 The core idea of the TradeLens platform is to promote the efficiency and security of global trade, ensure transparency, and boost innovation across the industry.
 All of that via blockchain-enabled technology.